At the mulino

 To meet increased demand, the early 17th-century mill at Fabbriche di Vallico, was recently restored to its former glory, and several others have also been refurbished.
-All the water mills I’ve seen in this area north of Lucca are driven by a horizontal wheel, mounted in a beautiful arched stone chamber directly below the grindstone.
+In all the water mills I’ve seen in this area north of Lucca, the grindstones are driven by horizontal water wheels, mounted in beautiful arched stone chambers directly below the grindstone, one wheel per millstone.
 At the outer ends of the wheel spokes are shallow metal cups, which used to be made of chestnut wood.
 Water shoots out of a narrow channel at the back of the chamber, striking the cups and turning the wheel which in turn drives the huge circular grindstone.
 The lower stone is fixed, while the upper stone spins and can be raised or lowered to change how fine or coarse the flour will be.
 The type of stone from which the grindstone is made and how it’s dressed also determines the texture of the flour.

 Since the mill grinds only chestnuts to avoid gluten contamination from wheat and other cereals, it’s only open from the end of November when the chestnuts are ready for milling until all of this year’s crop is ground.
 Now that I’m writing this, I wonder whether he’ll finish by Christmas, but I know that if you go in spring or summer, it’s shut up tight.
 Even though four grindstones work from morning to night every day except Sunday, there’s a big backlog of chestnuts waiting to be ground.
 I feel proud of our white hemp sacks with their blue embroidered initials which are much handsomer than everyone else’s utilitarian plastic sacks.

 I notice a sign on the wall next to the cupboard on which ‘biologico’ (organic) is written.
 I shout over the roar of the four whirling stones: ‘Why is only this one organic?
 Aren’t all chestnuts organic?’
 Both Domenico and the miller rub their thumbs and forefingers together in the Italian sign for money.
 The miller explains: ‘This one is for producers who have paid for the organic certification so that they can sell their flour at a higher price, but yes, I’m right that all chestnuts are organic.
 No one sprays or fertilises chestnut trees.’
 He leads us to a plastic sack of flour from the certified chestnuts and tells us to take a pinch and taste it.
 Not bad.
 Then he takes us to a sack of flour ground from uncertified chestnuts from Coreglia.
 We sample it.
 The sweet chestnut-y flavour explodes in my mouth.
 The implication is that people who go through the bureaucracy and cost of getting organic certification are more interested in money than in the flavour of the flour.
 They won’t have lavished enough care on the drying, cleaning and sorting processes as we at Casabasciana did.
 I think to myself that there are probably some who care passionately about the flavour and some who don’t in both camps.
 You have to taste the flour before buying and when you find one you like, stick to that producer.

 The jury is still out on our own flour.
 When I left for England a week later, it wasn’t yet back from the mill.
 As soon as I return next week, I’m going straight to Ebe’s to try it.